-The State of Maryland law requires the Agency to transfer its lottery revenue in excess of funds allocated to prize awards and operating expenses to the State of Maryland General Fund, the Maryland Veterans Trust Fund, the Maryland Stadium Authority, the Michael Busch Sports Fund, Anne Arundel County, MSDE Maggie McIntosh Schools Arts Fund, MDP and MD Humanities Council and beginning in fiscal year 2023, the Maryland Department of Transportation and Maryland Sports Events Fund.
+The State of Maryland law requires the Agency to transfer its lottery revenue in excess of funds allocated to prize awards and operating expenses, to the State of Maryland General Fund, the Maryland Veterans Trust Fund, the Maryland Stadium Authority, the Michael E. Busch Youth Sports Fund, Anne Arundel County (Hold Harmless), MSDE Maggie McIntosh Schools Arts Fund, MDP MD Humanities Council, Maryland Department of Transportation, Major Sports Entertainment Financing Fund, and beginning in fiscal year 2024, Prince George's County Blue Line Corridor Facility Fund.
 A portion of income from operations of the Mega Millions game is transferred to the Maryland Stadium Authority up to an annual cap set by the authorized appropriation.
 These payments are recorded as a non-operating expense in the accompanying statements of revenues, expenses, and changes in net position.

 The law further requires the Agency to transfer its gaming revenue to various governmental agencies.
-On a monthly basis, in accordance with percentages specified in the law, the Agency transfers funds to the State's Department of Education into the Maryland Education Trust Fund and Blueprint for Maryland's Future Fund and the State's Racing Commission into accounts for Local Impact Grants, Purse Dedication, Racetracks Facility Renewal and Local Jurisdictions as well as a small, Minority, Women-Owned Business Account - Video Lottery Terminal Fund (VLT) and a Small, Minority-Owned, Women-Owned Business SWF.
+On a monthly basis, in accordance with percentages specified in the law, the Agency transfers funds to the State's Department of Education into the Maryland Education Trust Fund, BMFF and the State's Racing Commission into accounts for Local Impact Grants, Purse Dedication, RFRA and Local Jurisdictions, as well as a SMOWOB - VLT and SWAF.
 All transfers are recorded as non-operating expenses in the accompanying statements of revenues, expenses and changes in net position.

-A summary of revenue transfers for the years ended June 30, 2023 and 2022, respectively, follows:
+A summary of revenue transfers For the Years Ended June 30, 2024 and 2023, respectively, follows: